-You’ve seen it in Skyfall*, and in the numerous articles about it.
-Now a UNESCO World Heritage Site, the ruins of Nagasaki Prefecture’s abandoned Hashima Island, better known as Gunkanjima (which translates to Battleship Island), has attracted attention (especially among haikyo—abandoned properties—enthusiasts) for its post-apocalyptic appearance.
+You’ve seen it in Skyfall* and all over the media.
+Now a UNESCO World Heritage Site, the ruins of Nagasaki Prefecture’s abandoned Hashima Island, better known as Gunkanjima (which translates to Battleship Island), has attracted attention for its post-apocalyptic appearance.

-Nevertheless, ever since the Japanese government lifted a ban on tours to the island, tour companies offering a chance to visit Gunkanjima from Nagasaki Port for about ¥3,900 — ¥4,500 have sprung up.
-If you want to visit Gunkanjima for whatever reason, here are some things to know beforehand:
+Since the Japanese government lifted a ban on tours to the island, tour companies offering a chance to visit Gunkanjima from Nagasaki Port for about ¥3,900–¥5,100 have sprung up.
+If you want to visit Hashima Island for whatever reason, here are some things to know beforehand:

-3. This is not for the faint of heart.
+3. Gunkanjima is not for the faint of heart

-We’re not sure why anyone would think of bringing a baby or a pet to a tour like this one, but if you’re thinking about it… don’t.
-While the tour companies’ FAQs don’t mention banning babies that aren’t newborns, we really don’t think it’s a good idea to take babies or small children along a tour of Gunkanjima.
+We’re not sure why anyone would think of bringing a baby or a pet to a tour like this, but if you’re thinking about it … don’t.
+While the tour companies’ FAQs don’t mention banning babies that aren’t newborns, we really don’t think it’s a good idea to take babies or small children along on a tour of Hashima Island.

 You have to agree to follow their rules, which are basically common sense anyway: don’t join the tour intoxicated; don’t go off on your own upon disembarkation (yes, following the guide is really important—they need a license to conduct those tours so they know better)—things like that.

 It’s an entrance fee imposed by the local government, and it goes to the preservation of Gunkanjima.
 You pay this to the tour company.
-For further reference, the prices quoted in this article include the entrance fee.
+Note: the prices quoted in this article include the entrance fee.

-8. The tour on the island is only 60 minutes long.
+8. The tour on Hashima Island is only 60 minutes long

 All set?
 Now let’s talk about heading to Nagasaki.